Hri7566/mpp-server/README.md

 - Chat
     - Original chat filter by chacha and Brandon Lockaby
+    - Commands for debugging or administrative purposes
 - Piano Notes
     - Uses the same `NoteQuota` implementation from the client
 - Usernames/colors
-    - Allowing color changing can be toggled in the config
+    - Allowing color changing can be toggled in the config, similar to MPP.com
+    - Default user parameters can be set
 - Channels
     - Channel list
     - Channel settings